KTH-assignments/HT16_P2-EL2425/README.md

 ```
 $ export ROS_IP=192.168.3.110 (your IP over the picostation1 network)
 $ roslaunch circular_pid launcher.launch

+Open another tab in your terminal
+$ export ROS_IP=192.168.3.110 (your IP over the picostation1 network)
 $ rosrun circular_pid kill_switch.py

-'Delete' to stop, 'Home' for normal operation
+(Press 'Delete' to stop, 'Home' for normal operation)

 ```
 On Jetson